-This health condition Involves And has these implications for training Osteoporosis Low bone mass, deterioration of bone tissue, increased bone fragility, and increased risk of broken bones, particularly those of the hip, spine, and wrist No symptoms for bone loss Physical activity can help reduce the risk of osteoporosis and assist in its treatment, as it: Helps build and maintain healthy bones Improves muscle strength, posture, balance, and coordination Reduces the risk of falls and broken bones Weight-bearing activities such physician-approved resistance training are the most appropriate form of activity Aquatic activities and flexibility programs are not weight-bearing exercise Parkinson's disease A progressive disorder that affects nerve cells in the part of the brain controlling muscle movement Symptoms such as tremors, rigidity, and slow movements An inability to readjust the body's centre of gravity, which can lead to falling Regular exercise is extremely important for those with Parkinson's disease, as it can improve mobility, balance, range of motion, and emotional well-being Any physical activity, including walking, swimming, or gardening, is considered beneficial Strategies to prevent falls must be part of any exercise program Pregnancy An increase in blood volume of almost 50% Dilutional anemia in the second trimester, but homeostatic balance by the third trimester An increase in stroke volume, cardiac output (heart rate x stroke volume), and resting heart rate Changes in the chest wall that facilitate increased oxygen transport and utilization Recommendations for exercise should be reviewed with pregnant athletes Moderate exercise for 30 minutes or more per day on most days is recommended: Aerobic activity helps prevent acidosis and hypoxia in the pregnant athlete Regular exercise assists placental growth, musculoskeletal and cardiovascular fitness, and sleep quality; it also helps prevent excessive weight gain and helps decrease back pain Pregnant athletes should NOT: Exercise when tired Exercise to exhaustion Perform protracted anaerobic exercise - it can cause acidosis and hypoxia in the pregnant athlete
+MUST-KNOWS ABOUT MASTERS ATHLETES: HEALTH CONDITIONS This health condition Involves And has these implications for training Osteoporosis Low bone mass, deterioration of bone tissue, increased bone fragility, and increased risk of broken bones, particularly those of the hip, spine, and wrist No symptoms for bone loss Physical activity can help reduce the risk of osteoporosis and assist in its treatment, as it: Helps build and maintain healthy bones Improves muscle strength, posture, balance, and coordination Reduces the risk of falls and broken bones Weight-bearing activities such physician-approved resistance training are the most appropriate form of activity Aquatic activities and flexibility programs are not weight-bearing exercise Parkinson's disease A progressive disorder that affects nerve cells in the part of the brain controlling muscle movement Symptoms such as tremors, rigidity, and slow movements An inability to readjust the body's centre of gravity, which can lead to falling Regular exercise is extremely important for those with Parkinson's disease, as it can improve mobility, balance, range of motion, and emotional well-being Any physical activity, including walking, swimming, or gardening, is considered beneficial Strategies to prevent falls must be part of any exercise program Pregnancy An increase in blood volume of almost 50% Dilutional anemia in the second trimester, but homeostatic balance by the third trimester An increase in stroke volume, cardiac output (heart rate x stroke volume), and resting heart rate Changes in the chest wall that facilitate increased oxygen transport and utilization Recommendations for exercise should be reviewed with pregnant athletes Moderate exercise for 30 minutes or more per day on most days is recommended: Aerobic activity helps prevent acidosis and hypoxia in the pregnant athlete Regular exercise assists placental growth, musculoskeletal and cardiovascular fitness, and sleep quality; it also helps prevent excessive weight gain and helps decrease back pain Pregnant athletes should NOT: Exercise when tired Exercise to exhaustion Perform protracted anaerobic exercise - it can cause acidosis and hypoxia in the pregnant athlete

-This health condition Involves And has these implications for training Pregnancy (continued) See "Involves" text on page 17 for content.
-Pregnant athletes should stop exercising immediately if ANY of the following warning signs occur: Headache Chest pain Muscle weakness Calf pain or swelling Vaginal bleeding Fainting before exertion Pre-term labour Decreased fetal movement Amniotic fluid leakage The return to pre-pregnancy exercise levels should be progressive and based on individual capacities Exercising after pregnancy can help the athlete lose weight and is associated with a lower risk of postpartum depression Stroke • Sudden loss of circulation in the brain Exercise should have the goal of maximizing recovery, as well as maintaining and improving fitness and mobility Resistance training, starting with body-weight exercises, stretching, and balance and mobility exercises are all useful in fitness and rehabilitation programs
+MUST-KNOWS ABOUT MASTERS ATHLETES: HEALTH CONDITIONS This health And has these implications Involves... condition... for training... • Pregnant athletes should stop exercising immediately if ANY of the following warning signs occur: - Headache - Chest pain - Muscle weakness - Calf pain or swelling - Vaginal bleeding Pregnancy - Fainting before exertion See "Involves" text on page 17 for content. (continued) - Pre-term labour - Decreased fetal movement - Amniotic fluid leakage • The return to pre-pregnancy exercise levels should be progressive and based on individual capacities • Exercising after pregnancy can help the athlete lose weight and is associated with a lower risk of postpartum depression • Exercise should have the goal of maximizing recovery, as well as maintaining and improving fitness and mobility • Sudden loss of circulation in the brain Stroke • Resistance training, starting with body-weight exercises, stretching, and balance and mobility exercises are all useful in fitness and rehabilitation programs